-- AHMAC is a committee of the heads of the Australian Government, state and territory health authorities and the Australian Government Department of Veterans' Affairs.
-AHMAC advises the Australian Health Ministers' Conference on resource matters and financial issues. - IGCD-is an Australian and state/territory government forum that acts as one of the advisory bodies supporting the Ministerial Council on Drug Strategy.
+- AHMAC-is a committee of the heads of the Australian Government, state and territory health authorities and the Australian Government Department of Veterans' Affairs. - IGCD-is an Australian and state/territory government forum that acts as one of the advisory bodies supporting the Ministerial Council on Drug Strategy.
 It consists of senior officers who represent health and law enforcement agencies in each Australian jurisdiction and other people with expertise in identified priority areas. - SIMC directs the implementation of the NHIA and comprises a representative from each of the signatory organisations and a Chair appointed by the AHMAC.
 The New Zealand Ministry of Health has observer status.
 The AIHW supports the Management Group not only through membership but also by providing the Secretariat. - HDSC-is a standing committee of the SIMC.
-The primary role of the HDSC is to assess data definitions proposed for inclusion in the National Health Data Dictionary (NHDD) and recommend to the SIMC, revisions and additions to each successive version of the Dictionary.
+The primary role of the HDSC is to assess data definitions proposed for inclusion in the National health data dictionary (NHDD) and recommend to the SIMC revisions and additions to each successive version of the Dictionary.
 The NHDD is the authoritative source of national health data definitions.
-The NHDD contains the definitions of data elements (or discrete items of information) that have been described according to a standard set of rules, and endorsed by the SIMC as the national standard to apply whenever this information is collected in the health field.
+It contains the definitions of data elements (or discrete items of information) that have been described according to a standard set of rules, and endorsed by the SIMC as the national standard to apply whenever this information is collected in the health field.